 - Will Rogers World Airport exported almost 28 million pounds of freight in 2015, and imported almost 35 million, with ample expansion capacity

 Greater Oklahoma City's best asset is undoubtedly its workforce.
-With more than 670,000 workers and nearly 150,000 attending area colleges and universities, the region can fulfill the needs of your company.
+With more than 680,000 workers and more than 140,000 attending area colleges and universities, the region can fulfill the needs of your company.

 The workforce is not just available; it is productive.
 Workers in the region are also free to work in any company without paying union dues or fees, since Oklahoma voters passed Right-to-Work in 2001.
 And it is easy for workers to commute throughout the region, with an average commute of only 21 minutes, the lowest of any large metro in the US.